nickc1/nickc1.github.io/_posts/2016-03-18-march-machine-madness-copy.markdown

   </tbody>
 </table>

 In the table above, Team 5 did not have a game on day 1.
-These stats are then averaged throughout the season.
+Next a running average of a teams statistics through the season is calculated.
 In conjunction with the daily statistics, a teams [Rating Percentage Index (RPI)][rpi-wiki] was also calculated.
 RPI is a combination of a team's winning percentage, its opponents' winning percentage, and the winning percentage of those opponents' opponents.
 We calculate each independently adding an additional four statistics.

 22. Winning percentage (wp)
 23. Winning percentage of opponents (wpo)